-Each girl is a member of a class and of a House.
+Each child is a member of a class and of a House.

-Through the House system, there is frequent contact with older and younger girls and these links across the school years are an important part of our community.
+Through the House system, there is frequent contact with older and younger children and these links across the school years are an important part of our community.

-Within each House, the girls learn to have respect and patience and to express their own ideas as they work together.
+Within each House, the students learn to have respect and patience and to express their own ideas as they work together.

-The younger girls benefit from their sisterly connection to those who are senior pupils, while the older girls are given leadership roles that help them develop a sense of responsibility toward the younger girls, which enhances their self-esteem.
+The younger children benefit from their connections to those who are senior pupils, while the older students are given leadership roles that help them develop a sense of responsibility toward the younger students, which enhances their self-esteem.

 The House system aims to stimulate collective working, develop social skills, create a sense of responsibility and respect and so create a bully-free environment in the school.